dotnet/csharpstandard/standard/classes.md

 The *type* of an indexer and each of the types referenced in the *formal_parameter_list* shall be at least as accessible as the indexer itself ([§7.5.5](basic-concepts.md#755-accessibility-constraints)).

 An *indexer_body* may either consist of an accessor body ([§14.7.1](classes.md#1471-general)) or an expression body ([§14.6.1](classes.md#1461-general)).
 In an accessor body, *accessor_declarations*, which shall be enclosed in "`{`" and "`}`" tokens, declare the accessors ([§14.7.3](classes.md#1473-accessors)) of the indexer.
 The accessors specify the executable statements associated with reading and writing indexer elements.

+Based on the presence or absence of get and set accessors, an indexer is classified as follows:

+-  An indexer that includes both a get accessor and a set accessor is said to be a ***read-write indexer***.
+-  An indexer that has only a get accessor is said to be a ***read-only indexer***.
+It is a compile-time error for a read-only indexer to be the target of an assignment.
+-  An indexer that has only a set accessor is said to be a ***write-only indexer***.
+Except as the target of an assignment, it is a compile-time error to reference a write-only indexer in an expression.

-An expression body consisting of "`=>`" followed by an expression `E` and a semicolon is exactly equivalent to the block body `{ get { return E; } }`, and can therefore only be used to specify getter-only indexers where the result of the getter is given by a single expression.
+An expression body consisting of "`=>`" followed by an expression `E` and a semicolon is exactly equivalent to the block body `{ get { return E; } }`, and can therefore only be used to specify read-only indexers where the result of the get accessor is given by a single expression.

 Even though the syntax for accessing an indexer element is the same as that for an array element, an indexer element is not classified as a variable.
 Thus, it is not possible to pass an indexer element as a `ref` or `out` argument.